- How much is gap insurance in Rhode Island?

 Average gap insurance cost in Rhode Island by city

-Gap insurance costs the most in Providence, with an average rate of $3,432, while Newport has the lowest rate at $1,988.
+Gap insurance costs the lowest in Newport East at $2,358.
 Where you live in Rhode Island can impact your insurance costs.
 Cities with higher crime and theft rates have higher auto insurance rates since the risk of damage or theft is higher.

 Here are the average gap insurance rates by city in Rhode Island